 Pallets stamped labeled with the letters DB are only chemical-free and safe to use.
 The newest pallets do not require this mark due to IPPC regulations, as the majority of contemporary wood processing requires ” debarking” as a part of the standard wood treatment process.

-Nowadays pallets are considered safe, ecological, renewable and give a rustic and pleasant touch to building furniture.
+Nowadays pallets are considered safe, ecological, and renewable, and give a rustic and pleasant touch to building furniture.

 Do pallets attract termites?